Stock market today: Strong earnings reports support stocks a day after Wall Street's sharp fall - ExBulletin

 Stock market today: Strong earnings reports support stocks a day after Wall Street's sharp fall

-NEW YORK — U.S. stocks held up better on Wednesday, a day after posting sharp losses on concerns that high interest rates could persist for months longer than expected.

-THE&The P 500 was up 0.5% in afternoon trading after falling 1.4% on Tuesday.
+The S&P 500 was up 0.6% in late trading after falling 1.4% on Tuesday.
 A higher-than-expected inflation report forced investors to delay their forecasts for when the Federal Reserve might begin cutting interest rates, potentially until the summer.
 Expectations for such cuts are a big reason why stocks have hit record highs recently.

-The Dow Jones Industrial Average rose 49 points, or 0.1%, after losing 524 points, its worst loss in nearly 11 months.
-The Nasdaq Composite Index was up 0.8% as of 1:54 p.m.
-Eastern Time.
+The Dow Jones Industrial Average rose 52 points, or 0.1%, after losing 524 points, its worst loss in nearly 11 months.
+The Nasdaq Composite Index was up 0.9% with an hour of trading remaining.

 A calmer bond market has helped maintain stability.
 Treasury yields eased after climbing a day earlier on expectations that the Fed would keep rates high for longer.
 The central bank has already raised its main interest rate to the highest level since 2001 in hopes of slowing the overall economy just enough to bring high inflation back to its target.

+Kinahan said he found it interesting that recent big winners like Nvidia and other chipmakers finished Tuesday well below their lows of the day.
+This makes him think the days decline was more due to profit taking than panic selling by investors.

+Nvidia, which focuses on artificial intelligence technology, rose 1.4% on Wednesday and was one of the most powerful forces pushing the S&P 500 index higher.

-DaVita jumped 8% for one of the S&Bigger gains of P500 after the healthcare company reported earnings and revenue for the latest quarter that were higher than analysts expected.
+DaVita jumped 7.8% for one of the biggest gains in the S&P 500 after the health care company reported earnings and revenue for the latest quarter that were higher than analysts expected.

-Most S companies&The P 500 beat analyst forecasts for the final three months of 2023.
-Hopes for stronger growth in 2024 on the back of a strong economy were another reason the S&The P 500 has already set 10 records this year.

 Lyfts stock was up 60% after hours Tuesday following the typo.

-Rival Uber Technologies rose 11.7% after its board authorized a share buyback program of up to $7 billion.
+Rival Uber Technologies rose 13% after its board authorized a stock buyback program of up to $7 billion.
 Investors tend to like these programs because they send cash directly to shareholders and can increase earnings per share.

+On the losing side, Akamai Technologies fell 8.2% after reporting mixed results.
+Its profit for the latest quarter exceeded analysts' forecasts, but its revenue was lower.

-Online vacation rental booking site Airbnb fell 2% after reporting it lost $349 million in the fourth quarter due to a tax deal with Italy.
+Online vacation rental booking site Airbnb fell 1.3% after reporting a fourth-quarter loss of $349 million due to a tax deal with Italy.
 Analysts had expected a profit.

 The company forecast first-quarter revenue that would meet or exceed Wall Street expectations.
 However, Airbnb said the pace of growth in bookings is expected to moderate from the fourth quarter through the first.